 It combines good practice from the private and the public sectors with the Civil Service Commissioners’ requirement for fair and open competition.
 The aim is to maintain and improve professional standards across government.

-Success Profiles are the new recruitment framework used within the Civil Service.
-It includes candidate overview.
+Success profiles is the recruitment framework used within the Civil Service.
+It includes a candidate overview.

 The Success profiles framework is being introduced to attract and retain people of talent and experience from a range of sectors and all walks of life, in line with the commitment in the Civil Service Workforce Plan.

 The framework moves recruitment away from using a purely competency-based system of assessment.
 It introduces a more flexible framework that assesses candidates against a range of elements using a variety of selection methods.
 This will give the best possible chance of finding the right person for the job, driving up performance and improving diversity and inclusivity.

 Resourcing Toolkit: Recruiting for communication professionals

 This toolkit is designed to be used across the Government Communication Service (GCS) profession, by individuals who are responsible for the strategic and/or operational resourcing of communications professionals.

 It shares best practice, advice and guidance to support you and to ensure there is consistency across the profession.
 It does not supersede resourcing policy or practices which are carried out within departments.

 Resourcing Toolkit: Recruiting for communication professionals (GCS members only)